Guest blog content provided to Q4intelligence by freshbenies freshbenies-Logo-1

 The bottom line

-An innovative self-funded plan can be an excellent way to get control of one of the biggest expenses organizations face.
-It makes sense for employers to consider this option.
+An innovative self-funded plan can be an excellent way to control one of organizations' biggest expenses.
+Employers should consider this option.
 The trick is to implement complementary win-win tools that help both you and your employees.

 Photo by nitsuki